Hazelfire/thesis/index.md

 collection of community maintained packages that can form as a basis for your work or theory.

-HOL Light, on the other hand, do not have a package management system.
+Isabelle and HOL Light, on the other hand, do not have a package management system.
 Isabelle in particular therefore has a lot of resources in it's standard library that cover large sweeps of mathematics of many varieties.
 Because of this, if comparing standard libraries directly, it could be